Collaborative Care: Pharmacy & Nursing

 We thank all of the Corum Pharmacy family for generously providing their time, resources and energy in showing us the vital role they play as part of the interdisciplinary team.
 We now have a deeper appreciation for the interprofessional complexities of patient care, and this will allow us to be a better and more efficient part of that team as we enter the nursing field.

-By Marki Burnett and Paris Cooper, 2021 BSN Candidates
+By Marki Burnett, BSN and Paris Cooper, BSN

 Steve Hebel, RPh